Liu-Cheng-Master/PCG_TECH_DEMO/README.md

 Related scripts: CameraControl.cs

 # Tech Demo Execution：
-When click on Start the map of the maze and the second area is automatically created, while each Agent performs the relevant actions according to the settings.
+After enter the scene TECH_DEMO, when click on Start the map of the maze and the second area is automatically created, while each Agent performs the relevant actions according to the settings.

+Related Scene: TECH_DEMO

 # Video Documentation URL：